Transport & Traveling

 How will I travel to my work?

 Most candidates travel by bicycle, some others with train and /or bus.
 Most of the positions offered to candidates are located near housing.
-If you have a driving license, you will to exchange your foreign driving license for a Dutch driving license in order to legally drive in the Netherlands.
+If you have a driving license, you will need to exchange your foreign driving license for a Dutch driving license in order to legally drive in the Netherlands.
 The appraisal process takes approximately two weeks and applicants are not permitted to drive while their application is being processed.

-For the application, you will need valid identity documents such as a passport, your foreign driving licence, your BSN, your 30% ruling statement and a photo.
+For the application, you will need valid identity documents such as a passport, your foreign driving license, your BSN, your 30% ruling statement and a photo.
 This is only possible after approval of the 30% ruling.

 What is the 30% ruling >